DatabaseCleaner/database_cleaner-active_record/README.md

 ### Additional ActiveRecord options for Truncation

-The following options are available for ActiveRecord's `:truncation` strategy _only_ for MySQL and Postgres.
+The following options are available for ActiveRecord's `:truncation` and `:deletion` strategy for any DB.

 * `:pre_count` - When set to `true` this will check each table for existing rows before truncating it.
 This can speed up test suites when many of the tables to be truncated are never populated.
 Defaults to `:false`.
 (Also, see the section on [What strategy is fastest?](#what-strategy-is-fastest))

-The following option is available for ActiveRecord's `:truncation` and `:deletion` strategy for any DB.

 * `:cache_tables` - When set to `true` the list of tables to truncate or delete from will only be read from the DB once, otherwise it will be read before each cleanup run.
 Set this to `false` if (1) you create and drop tables in your tests, or (2) you change Postgres schemas (`ActiveRecord::Base.connection.schema_search_path`) in your tests (for example, in a multitenancy setup with each tenant in a different Postgres schema).
 Defaults to `true`.

 ## Common Errors